Women Everywhere Can Benefit From This Facebook Change

 "When we first launched the Bullying Prevention Hub, our goal was to bridge the gap between offline and online," Davis told Refinery29.
 "For example, if a student experiences bullying, they can report it to us and we’ll take [that post] down.
 We also offer tools to control who you interact with or reach out [to] for help.
 But if someone is being bullied, it’s probably not just a problem on Facebook, and we wanted to help solve the broader problem, too."

-That's where those worldwide partnerships (like the one with the Yale Center for Emotional Intelligence) come into play, Davis said.
+That's where those worldwide partnerships (like the one with the Yale Centre for Emotional Intelligence) come into play, Davis said.

-That's where those worldwide partnerships (like the one with the Yale Center for Emotional Intelligence) come into play, Davis said.
+That's where those worldwide partnerships (like the one with the Yale Centre for Emotional Intelligence) come into play, Davis said.

 Advertisement